warkocz/naive_bayes/README.md

 Intentionally text documents weren't cleaned from meta data before classification.

+Natural logarithm was used to prevent floating point small probabilities overflow, so products of probabilities were changed to sum of probabilities logarithms.

 Project classes:

 * Document - helper class for wrapping text document